Key Takeaways

 ---

-This post is adapted from Module 19 of our Advanced course.
-Want to discuss the economics of sustainability and certification from a producer's perspective?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) for honest conversations about what works and what does not.
+Sustainability starts with a farm that can survive.
+Want to discuss the real economics of sustainability from a producer's perspective?
+Join the community at skool.com/particular-3064 for honest conversations about what works and what does not.

 Want to learn more?